 Average Annual Return shows Fund F (Sector) with the highest return at 12%, followed by Fund D (Equity) at 9.7%.
 Fund B (Bond) offers the lowest return at 4.2%, reflecting the typical lower-risk, lower-reward nature of bond funds.
 Volatility (Standard Deviation) indicates that Fund F (Sector) carries the highest risk, with a volatility of 16.3%, closely followed by Fund D (Equity) at 14.5%.
 On the other hand, Fund B (Bond) is the least volatile at 4.1%, making it a more stable choice for conservative investors.
 The Sharpe Ratio, which measures risk-adjusted return, shows Fund C (Balanced) with the highest ratio of 1.12, indicating the best return for its level of risk.
 Fund B (Bond) has a strong Sharpe ratio of 1.05, reflecting the stability of bond investments.
 In contrast, Fund D (Equity) has the lowest Sharpe ratio (0.85), suggesting it offers the least reward relative to risk among the equity funds.
 Beta values indicate the degree of market sensitivity.
-Fund F (Sector) has the highest beta of 0.80, signaling lower correlation with the broader market.
+Fund F (Sector) has the highest beta of 1.50, meaning it is most sensitive to market movements, while Fund B (Bond) has the lowest beta of 0.80, signaling lower correlation with the broader market.

 Fund Size ranges from Fund F (2.3 billion) to Fund E (15 billion).
 Larger funds tend to offer better liquidity and lower transaction costs, which is reflected in the high liquidity of Fund E (Index), which has "Very High" liquidity compared to the medium liquidity of Funds B, D, and F, and the high liquidity of Fund A and Fund C. Most funds have received a positive Morningstar Rating: Funds C (Balanced) and E (Index) have received the highest rating of 5 stars, indicating strong performance.
-Fund B (Bond) has a 3-star rating, signaling moderate performance, while Fund F (Sector) also holds a 3-star rating, reflecting higher risk and more volatile performance.
+Fund B (Bond) has a 3-star rating, signalling moderate performance, while Fund F (Sector) also holds a 3-star rating, reflecting higher risk and more volatile performance.
 The Manager Tenure varies significantly, from just 2 years for Fund F (Sector) to 10 years for Fund E (Index).
 Longer tenure may suggest more experienced management, but shorter tenure can sometimes reflect newer strategies or updated fund objectives.